All lectures and symposia are held in the Cantor Arts Center auditorium and are free and open to the public unless otherwise noted.

 Graduate students in the Department of Art & Art History give free gallery talks on the second Friday of most months at 2 pm during the academic year.

-Thursday, February 20, 7 pm, Cantor Auditorium
+Thursday, May 1, 7 pm, Cantor auditorium

 Leading Chinese conceptual artist Gu Wenda uses his art and experiences to discuss developments in contemporary Chinese art.

 “Art, Equity, and Inequity: A Talk by Andrea Fraser with Response by Shannon Jackson”

 Thursday, May 8, 5:30 pm, Annenberg Auditorium

 Noted performance artist Andrea Fraser explores the motivations—everything from prestige to financial investment to personal fulfillment—that drive artists, collectors, art dealers, and corporate sponsors.
 Shannon Jackson, professor of rhetoric and of theater, dance, and performance studies at the University of California, Berkeley, joins Fraser in conversation.

 "Photography, Yosemite, and Stanford: The Legacy of Carleton Watkins"